 Coffee mate contains not one, but several ingredients tied to cancer, heart disease, diabetes, and more.
-I will break those down next, but first I want to talk about a fact that many people are not taught to focus on or understand with these food chemicals being added to our food that are GRAS (Generally Recognized as Safe).
+I will break those down next, but first I want to talk about a fact that many people are not taught to focus on or understand with these man-made, not naturally found food chemicals being added to our food that are GRAS (Generally Recognized as Safe).
 Most studies look simply at how much you can tolerate at ONE time.
 Aka, eating something ONCE.
 None of these “safe” results are actually based on daily consumption for YEARS on end.
-That’s what made me start questioning these ingredients when I looked into them: no one is looking at what happens when these chemicals build up in the body.
+That’s what made me start questioning these ingredients when I looked into them: no one is looking at what happens when these man-made chemicals build up in the body.
 This is not OK!

 Which means you need to take your own health into your own hands.